urql-graphql/urql/exchanges/throw-on-error/README.md

 # @urql/exchange-throw-on-error (Exchange factory)

-`@urql/exchange-throw-on-error` is an exchange for the [`urql`](../../README.md) GraphQL client that makes field access to data throw an error if the field was errored.
+`@urql/exchange-throw-on-error` is an exchange for the [`urql`](../../README.md) GraphQL client that makes field access to data throw an error if the field errored.

 It is built on top of the [`graphql-toe`](https://github.com/graphile/graphql-toe) package.